AUD/USD, NZD/USD, USD/CNY – Asian Session Daily Forecast

-AUD/USD is down slightly in Tuesday's Asian session, as the pair is trading at 0.6850, down 0.15% on the day.
-On Monday, the pair touched a high of 0.6876, its highest level since July 31.
-The pair showed gains on Tuesday after a strong showing by Home Loans, which surged 5.0%.
-This marked the strongest gain since 2009.
+AUD/USD continues to show limited movement this week.
+In Wednesday's Asian session, as the pair is trading at 0.6876, up 0.27% on the day.
+Earlier in the day, AUD/USD touched a high of 0.6884, its highest level since July 31.

-On Tuesday, Australian NAB Business Confidence fell to 1 in August, down sharply from 4 a month earlier.
-This indicates a worrisome deterioration in business conditions.
-We'll get a look at Westpac Consumer Confidence late Tuesday.
-The indicator climbed 3.6% in August, and investors are hoping for another strong reading.
-Otherwise, the Aussie could weaken.
+The focus remains on Australian confidence reports.
+Westpac Consumer Confidence fell by 1.7%, its second decline in three months.
+This soft reading comes on the heels of NAB Business Confidence, which fell to 1 in August, down sharply from 4 a month earlier.
+This indicates a worrisome deterioration in business conditions and consumer confidence.
+If upcoming consumer spending indicators also point downwards, investor risk appetite could sour and send the Aussie to lower ground.

 AUD/USD Technical Analysis

-AUD/USD continues to exhibit range trading this week, as the pair appears comfortable in mid-68 territory.
-Still, an upward breakout is certainly possible, as 0.6865 has been tested in the Asian session.
-If the pair can break through this line, the AUD/USD could make a move towards major resistance at 0.6988.
+AUD/USD continues to exhibit range trading this week, as the pair appears comfortable in the mid-68 territory.
+Still, an upward breakout is certainly possible, as the pair has broken above resistance at 0.6865.
+There is some upward room for the pair, with no major resistance until 0.6988.
 On the downside, 0.6805 has been providing support since last week.
 This is followed by 0.6686, which is a major support level.

 USD/CNY Technical Analysis

-It has been a quiet start to the week for the USD/CNY, which gained 0.11% on Monday.
-The pair has dipped 0.09% in Tuesday's Asian session and is currently trading at 7.115.
-With the yuan continuing to exhibit range trade, I would expect the lack of activity to continue until later in the week, when we'll have some key U.S. reports to work with.
+The Chinese yuan continues to exhibit range trade, and is flat in Wednesday's Asian session.
+Currently, USD/CNY is trading at 7.1104.
 On the upside, there is resistance at 7.1702, which was an active line last week.
 There is immediate support at 7.1100.
-This line could be tested if the pair heads lower.
+The pair tested this line earlier in the Asian session, and if this support level breaks, I expect some further downward movement from the pair.
+On the upside, there is strong resistance at 7.1700.

 NZD/USD Technical Analysis

-NZD/USD was marked by an upward trend line on Friday, but the pair has been flat since then.
+NZD/USD was marked by some upward trends in early September, but the pair has leveled off this week.
+In Wednesday's Asian session, NZD/USD is trading at 0.6429, up 0.25%.

-I am keeping a close eye on support at 0.6425, which is under strong pressure.
-This line could break at any time, which would leave room for the dollar to push lower into 63-territory.
+On the downside, there is support at 0.6425, which was tested in the Asian session and remains under strong pressure.
+This line could break during the day which would leave room for the dollar to push lower into 63-territory.
 The next major support line is at 0.6250.
 On the upside, the round 0.6500 is the next resistance line.

 This article was originally posted on FX Empire